hlandau/acmetool/README.md

 existing certificates issued using the official client, acmetool can import those certificates, keys and account keys (`acmetool import-le`).

+acmetool supports both RSA and ECDSA keys and certificates. acmetool's notification hooks system allows you to write arbitrary shell scripts to be executed when new certificates are obtained.
+By default, this is used to reload webservers automatically, but it can also be used to distribute certificates to other servers or for other purposes.

 ## Getting Started

 **Binary releases:** [Binary releases are available.](https://github.com/hlandau/acme/releases)